Suriname: Natural and Geographic Landscape

 According to the Global Biodiversity Index, Suriname ranks 42nd in the world in terms of biodiversity, providing habitat for approximately 696 bird species, 114 amphibian species, 207 fish species, 156 mammal species, 156 reptile species, and 5,100 vascular plant species.

-At approximately 15 million ha (37 million acres), Suriname's forest cover is about 90%, the highest of any nation in the world.
+At approximately 15 million ha (37 million acres), Suriname's forest cover is about 90%, the highest of any nation worldwide.

 Suriname has a tropical climate, and temperatures do not vary much throughout the year.
 However, there are two wet seasons: from December to early February and from late April to mid-August.